Fresh Eggs From Rebekahs

 Cage-free chickens eating

+One of the biggest differences between farm-fresh eggs and store-bought ones is how the farmers treat their chickens.
 When you head up that farmer’s driveway, if you notice chickens out in the open pecking at the ground, you’re buying the right kind of eggs.
-That’s because these chickens are able to eat bugs for protein, along with greens, while doing all the work out in the yard.
+That’s because these chickens can eat bugs for protein, along with greens, while doing all the work out in the yard.

+Maybe animal treatment isn’t that big of a concern to you, and you’re certainly entitled to your opinion.
+But stop and ponder the idea of eating an egg from a chicken that’s possibly unhealthy.
 That doesn’t sound appealing, does it?
 It’s a no-brainer that you want to eat an egg from a chicken that is getting plenty of exercise and lots of protein.
-That’s exactly what you get when you buy farm fresh eggs.
+That’s exactly what you get when you buy farm-fresh eggs.

 Longer Shelf Life